 3. Make it easy

 Establish a process to relieve your workforce of managing terminology, which can be tedious and detract from employees’ primary focus.
 Rather, provide a “let the terminologist sort it out” escape route.
-Leverage internal terminology specialists to manage terms and the process by which they are translated, standardized and controlled.
+Leverage internal terminology specialists to manage your multilingual terminology and the process by which they are translated, standardized and controlled.
 Adding term-check processes / tools for user interfaces and software development can also eliminate inaccuracies that often become evident during later stages of the documentation and translation cycle.
-Terminology management may also be outsourced, allowing you to free up internal resources to focus on other core competencies.
+Multilingual terminology management may also be outsourced, allowing you to free up internal resources to focus on other core competencies.

 Benefit?
 Increase productivity, streamline terminology management and enable internal resources to focus on core competencies, which saves time and money.